 You have seen it plenty in Lebanese restaurants in Canada and the U.S, or a version of it.
 This dish has become so popular and available in North-America.
 It is often served to you when ordering Shawarma, Shish Taouk, or Kababs.
 However, many serve a pale version of the authentic dish.

 The Lebanese Crispy-Gold Potatoes requires:

-- Mediterranean potatoes, and not sweet potatoes that take away all the particular flavor of this dish.
+Mediterranean potatoes; the sweet potatoes take away all the particular flavor of this dish.

 - Fresh cilantro sauteed (or fried) with garlic.

-And we, Lebanese, do indulge with it in our cuisine.
-That particular mixture, we use it in various Lebanese dishes, among which the Roasted Chicken and Potatoes, the Mloukhieh, the Tripolitan Spicy Fish with Tahini, famously known as Samke Harra Trabelsieh, and so on.
+We, Lebanese, indulge in this particular mixture in our cuisine.
+We use it for various dishes, among which the Roasted Chicken and Potatoes, the Mloukhieh, the Tripolitan Spicy Fish with Tahini, famously known as Samke Harra Trabelsieh, and so on.